aidanwanberg/Code-Refactor/README.md

 * HTML / CSS / Git Challenge 1: Code Refactor

-* User Story
+* User Story:
 AS A marketing agency
 I WANT a codebase that follows accessibility standards SO THAT our own site is optimized for search engines

-* Acceptance Criteria
+* Acceptance Criteria:
 GIVEN a webpage meets accessibility standards
 WHEN I view the source code
 THEN I find semantic HTML elements